sharkLoc/xtab/README.md

-  freq       Build frequency table of selected column in CSV data head       Print first N records from CSV file pretty     Convert CSV to a readable aligned table [aliases: prt] replace    Replace data of matched fields reverse    Reverses rows of CSV data [aliases: rev] sample     Randomly select rows from CSV file using reservoir sampling search     Applies the regex to each field individually and shows only matching rows
+  freq       Build frequency table of selected column in CSV data head       Print first N records from CSV file pretty     Convert CSV to a readable aligned table [aliases: prt] replace    Replace data of matched fields [aliases: rp] reverse    Reverses rows of CSV data [aliases: rev] sample     Randomly select rows from CSV file using reservoir sampling search     Applies the regex to each field individually and shows only matching rows